 Highlights from the May issue of the Syncopated Times.

-New Subscribers will receive a PDF file of the current issue so it’s not too late to catch up on these stories.
-Subscribers before the 21st of a month will receive the following months issue in the mail.
+New Subscribers will receive online access, including access to our archives so it’s not too late to catch up on these stories.
+Subscribers to the print edition before the 18th of a month will receive the following month’s issue in the mail.
 No 8 week lag times here.